jj09/jj09.github.io/_posts/2023-08-26-generative-ai-10-things-to-know.md

 <img src="{{ site.baseurl }}/assets/2023/generative-ai.jpeg" title="Generative AI" title="Generative AI" />

-Welcome to the world of Generative AI, a fascinating part of artificial intelligence.
-Creating art, music, stories, or finding answers to your questions is what Generative AI does.
+Generative Artificial Intelligence (GenAI) has shown remarkable advancements in recent years and has the potential to revolutionize various industries by automating creative tasks, generating realistic content, and assisting humans in creative endeavors.
+GenAI is a subset of AI techniques and models that are designed to generate new text, images, videos, or audio content that is similar to what humans produce.
 This article explains the 10 most important things you need to know about the Generative AI world.

 <h3>1.
-Large Language Model (LLM))</h3>
+Large Language Model (LLM)</h3>

 A large language model (LLM) is characterized by its large size.
 LLM can have over a trillion parameters, and take multiple Gigabytes of storage.
 Its size is enabled by AI accelerators, which can process vast amounts of text data, mostly scraped from the Internet.
 LLM is a [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) that can contain from tens of millions and up to billions of weights and is (pre-)trained using [self-supervised learning](https://en.wikipedia.org/wiki/Self-supervised_learning) and [semi-supervised learning](https://en.wikipedia.org/wiki/Weak_supervision).